Chapter 3.6

 A long standing technology in this field is the so called key transfer system also referred to as a "trapped key system" in the USA and the UK.

-• A door opening key is “trapped” in a control box at the machine until the machine is switched off (1, 2)
+- A door opening key is trapped in a control box at the machine until the machine is switched off (illustrated below, number 1 and 2).

-• Then the key can be removed and used to open a locked guard on the machine (3, 4)
+- Then the key can be removed and used to open a locked guard on the machine (illustrated below, number 3 and 4).

-• (5) As long as the guard is not closed and locked, the key is now trapped at the guard, preventing the machine from being powered up.
+- As long as the guard is not closed and locked, the key is trapped in the guard, preventing the machine from being powered up (illustrated below, number 5).

 Such key transfer sets come with high level coding and therefore reliably prevent manipulation of the guard.